chalee1413/ads_auction/demo/README.md

 All algorithms are implemented with proper citations and use real formulas - no placeholders, hardcoded values, or random results.

+**Assumption Validation:**
+All demos include assumption checks that validate data requirements and statistical assumptions before computing results.
+Each demo displays PASS/FAIL status, specific errors if assumptions fail, and WARNING messages when results may be invalid.
+This ensures transparent reporting of result validity.

 ## Installation

 1. Install required dependencies: